 You can schedule a free orientation meeting with us, by filling out the form or by calling the Centre to arrange an appointment (initially by phone).
 We will get back to you as soon as possible to arrange a mutually convenient time to speak.

-Nancy Marchese, our Executive Director and Founder, will speak with you about the services we offer and then one of our Supervisors will conduct an intake interview and evaluation and meet with you and your child.
+Nancy Marchese, our CEO and Founder, will speak with you about the services we offer and then one of our Supervisors will conduct an intake interview and evaluation and meet with you and your child.
 We will then design a customized program for your child based on their specific needs, working with you and your family every step of the way.

 Our ABA program and services will help your child develop and expand their skills across a number of different areas.
 And we’ll do it in a fun and engaging way to keep them motivated throughout the learning process.